dvdme/lc0-linux-build/README.md

 Linux build for Leela Chess Zero chess engine

-This build uses a docker container to run the build with clang 6 and the necessary dependencies.
+This build uses a docker container to run the build with gcc 7 and the necessary dependencies.

 It then generates, outside of the container, a tar.gz file with the build.